smart-on-fhir/cumulus-library/docs/first-time-setup.md

 - Now we'll build the tables we'll need to run the template study.
-The `vocab` study creates mappings of system codes to strings, and the `core` study creates tables for commonly used base FHIR resources like `Patient` and `Observation` using that vocab.
+The `vocab` study creates mappings of system codes to strings, and the `core` study creates tables for commonly used base FHIR resources like `Patient` and `Observation` using those `vocab` mappings.
 To do this, run the following command:
 ```bash
 cumulus-library build --target vocab --target core
 ```
-This usually takes around five minutes, but once it's done, you won't need build `vocab` again unless there's a coding system addition, and you'll only need to build `core` again if data changes.
+This usually takes around five minutes, but once it's done, you won't need to build `vocab` again unless there's a coding system addition, and you'll only need to build `core` again if data changes.
 You should see some progress bars like this while the tables are being created: